JPuddefoot/chess-engine/Plan.md

 pawns/kings etc can shift bits left/right = moving a square

 Need to have a full board with every piece on

+#### Pawns

+Push all pawns by shifting one rank (double if needed) - intersect with empty squares Create disjoint sets for east-west attacks intersect with files for a and h files - reverse shift to get full attack set Capture is intersect with opponent pieces
+Additional rules for en passant